vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/scaling.md

     [install the Tanzu Application Services Autoscaler CLI plugin](https://docs.pivotal.io/application-service/2-9/appsman-services/autoscaler/using-autoscaler-cli.html#install-the-app-autoscaler-cli-plugin).

-1. You are supplied the set up script that will configure an auto-scaling rule for you with the following characteristics:
+1. You are supplied the set up script that will configure an autoscaling rule for you with the following characteristics:

     -   Minimum number of instances:
         3